 Spreadsheets are life and I am a fan of using them for everything.
 I religiously use a spreadsheet to track my net worth and expenses as well as when I collect credit cards for their lucrative rewards.
 I am an avid credit card and points collector as you can read from my comprehensive guide to travel hacking and credit cards which explains everything you ever needed to know about how to use credit cards to maximize traveling.

 In recent years, I’ve started to trade options in a conservative manner to generate more income in FIRE (FInancial Independence Retire Early) lifestyle.
 I couldn’t find many good spreadsheet options to track the list of all my options positions which turned out to be ever increasing.
 I mainly use the spreadsheet to track my strategy trading the Options Wheel which I’ve written about in detail or trading covered calls straight up as well as cash secured put!
 Finally, I also dabble in various call and put spread options to minimize my risks when trading around earnings.

-I reached Financial Independence in 2020 which was quite the milestone for me.
+Trading options has helped me reach Financial Independence in 2020 which was quite the milestone for me.
 In the last year, I’ve traveled the world for a year and my net worth actually increased.
-Option selling has helped me manage my expenses and income during early retirement.

 - Trading options is all a part of my net worth building regimen.
 I use this spreadsheet to track net worth and expenses.